Guadalajara: Landmarks

 The historic downtown of Guadalajara is the oldest section of the city, where it was founded and where the oldest buildings are.
-It centers on Paseo Morelos/Paseo Hospicio from the Plaza de Armas, where the seats of ecclesiastical and secular power are, east toward the Plaza de los Mariachis and the Hospicio Cabañas.
+It centers on Paseo Morelos/Paseo Hospicio from the Plaza de Armas, where the seats of ecclesiastical and secular power are, east toward the Plaza de los Mariachis and the Former Hospice Cabañas.
 The Plaza de Armas is a rectangular plaza with gardens, ironwork benches and an ironwork kiosk which was made in Paris in the 19th century.

-Within Guadalajara's historic downtown, there are many squares and public parks: Parque Morelos, Plaza de los Mariachis, Plaza Fundadores, Plaza Tapatia, Plaza del Agave, Parque Revolucion, Jardin del Santuario, Plaza de Armas, Plaza de la Liberacion, Plaza Guadalajara and the Rotonda de los Jaliscienses Ilustres, the last four of which surround the cathedral to form a Latin Cross.
+Within Guadalajara's historic downtown, there are many squares and public parks: Morelos Park, Mariachis Square, Founders Square, Tapatía Square, Agave Square, Parque Revolucion, Sanctuary Garden, Arms Square, Plaza de la Liberación, Guadalajara Square and the Jalisco Famous People Roundabout, the last four of which surround the cathedral to form a Latin Cross.

 Construction began on the Metropolitan Cathedral in 1558 and the church was consecrated in 1616.
 Its two towers were built in the 19th century after an earthquake destroyed the originals.
 They are considered one of the city's symbols.
 The architecture is a mix of Gothic, Baroque, Moorish and Neoclassical.
 The interior has three naves and eleven side altars, covered by a roof supported by 30 Doric columns.

-The Rotonda de los Hombres Ilustres (Rotunda of Illustrious Men) is a monument made of quarried stone, built in 1952 to honor the memory of distinguished people from Jalisco.
+The Jalisco Famous People Roundabout (Rotonda de los Hombres Ilustres) is a monument made of quarried stone, built in 1952 to honor the memory of distinguished people from Jalisco.
 A circular structure of 17 columns surrounds 98 urns containing the remains of those honored.
 Across the street is the municipal palace which was built in 1952.
 It has four façades of quarried stone.
-It is mostly of Neoclassical design with elements such as courtyards, entrances and columns that imitate the older structures of the city.
+It is mostly of Neoclassical design with elements such as courtyards, entrances, and columns that imitate the older structures of the city.